-The free tool Ubersuggest has been recently revamped, but there isn’t a lot of publicly available information about their keyword difficulty score yet.
+The tool Ubersuggest has been recently revamped, but there isn’t a lot of publicly available information about their keyword difficulty score yet.
 The summary for the score is pretty short:

 There are tons of questions surrounding Neil Patel’s release of a new version of the tool:

 While Patel still hasn’t written the blog post article on the topic (as promised in the comments), his support team responded quickly.
 This was a positive surprise, as we didn’t have incredibly high expectations.